csc-training/intro-to-dl/day2/Exercise_5.md

 ### Task 1

-Starting with the dogs vs. cats (dvc) database, train, evaluate and report the accuracy with both scripts.
+Starting with the _dogs vs. cats_ (dvc) database, train, evaluate and report the accuracy with both scripts.
 Note that the pretrained script actually produces two models (with and without fine-tuning).

 Which model gave the best result?
 Does finetuning improve the result?

-Finally, repeat the experiment with the Traffic signs database (gtsrb).
+Finally, repeat the experiment with the _Traffic signs_ (gtsrb) database .
 Which model gives the best result?
 Compare the results with the dvc database.

 ### Task 2